Dhanush21p/pay-thru-sol/README.md

 ## Installation

-To run this application locally, clone the GitHub repo using `https://github.com/srishilesh/PaySol.git`.
+To run this application locally, clone the GitHub repo using `https://github.com/srishilesh/Pay Thru Sol.git`.
 Then, follow the instructions as mentioned below:

 ### Server